 What is sleep debt?

 How many hours of sleep should we be getting?
-The National Sleep Foundation (NSF) in 2015 recommends adults sleep seven to nine hours nightly for optimum health.
+The National Sleep Foundation (NSF) recommends adults sleep seven to nine hours nightly for optimum health.

 To figure out one's sleep debt, the answer is mathematical: Take the number of nightly hours of sleep you should be getting, then subtract from it the amount of sleep you actually get.
 Keep records for 365 consecutive days, then look at the final amount.
 Those hours constitute your sleep debt for the year.